 Where should those edges be?
 Ideally, a rug should go under all of the furniture in a room, with a few feet to spare if it’s not against a wall, said Jessica Probus, author of Home Decor Cheat Sheets: Need-to-Know Stuff for Stylish Living.
 This makes the room look more unified and grounded.
 But if you can’t afford to cover that much space, Probus’s general advice is to buy a rug that’s big enough to fit partially under every piece of furniture. (if you buy an accent rug, make sure it’s wide enough to fit under the front legs of at least one piece of furniture.)

-However, a rug shouldn’t be too big: Jessica Rom Perez and Shani Silver write in Domino that a large rug should still be at least a foot away from the wall—ideally 2.
+However, a rug shouldn’t be too big: Jessica Romm Perez and Shani Silver write in Domino that a large rug should still be at least a foot away from the wall—ideally 2 feet.
 Otherwise, the room will look a little sloppy.

 In our research and testing, we’ve found there are trade-offs to rugs made of natural and synthetic fibers.
 Some are easier to clean, some may look better for longer, while others are much more affordable.
 Here’s a breakdown of the materials you’ll most often find in budget area rugs.

-If you are looking for an inexpensive rug that you can buy online, cotton is the main natural material that you’ll be looking at because it’s affordable and can be used in a variety of rooms.
-Though we’ve seen rugs made of plant-based fibers in offices and living rooms in photos and showrooms—and know at least one person who uses a jute rug in their bedroom—we’ve found that they generally don’t work as well in those rooms because they aren’t as soft underfoot.
-If you are considering a natural fiber rug for one of those rooms, try to feel it in person before you buy if at all possible.
+If you are looking for an inexpensive rug that you can buy online, cotton is the main natural material that you’ll be looking at, because it’s affordable and can work in a variety of rooms.
+Though we’ve seen rugs made of plant-based fibers in offices and living rooms in photos and showrooms—and we know at least one person who uses a jute rug in their bedroom—we’ve found that they generally don’t work as well in those rooms because they aren’t as soft underfoot.
+If you are considering a natural fiber rug for one of those rooms, try to feel it in person before you buy, if at all possible.
 If you buy one, Wagner suggests treating it with a fiber protector.